rm-pearson/NSS-capstone/README.md

-# NSS-capstone
+# NSS capstone: Trends in Juvenile Literature

 One day, reminiscing with friends about our favorite childhood book series, we became curious – which of our favorites from the 90s and early 2000s are still popular among kids?
 Which ones were just a fad?
 What new series will Generations Z and Alpha be nostalgic for?

-Using data from the Seattle Public Library (SPL), I intend to analyze trends in middle grade fiction and library reading at large from 2006 – 2025.
-With the data limited to Seattle, these results may not be completely generalizable, but should give us an idea of titles and genres that retain their staying power over generations.
+Using data from the Seattle Public Library (SPL), I intend to analyze trends in juvenile literature from 2006 – 2025 to determine which titles and series have had staying power over the last 20 years, and which had only brief moments in the spotlight.

+## Questions

+## Data
+Data was sourced from the [Checkouts by Title](https://data.seattle.gov/Community-and-Culture/Checkouts-by-Title/tmmm-ytt6/about_data) dataset available from SPL at data.seattle.gov

+## Tools
+Data was imported, cleaned, and analysed using Python in Jupyter notebooks.